NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **Before activating the Cerebrum:**

 Hack the Defense Targeting Augmentation after landing.
 Then fail first once manually by hacking a Chamber so that the Towers could spawn.
 When your Astero is orbiting the Chamber, the Towers couldn’t hit you.
 Now hack that Chamber successfully and a Depot will spawn (you could hack and loot it).
 After that, warp out of the site and come back to The Archive (Attention: If the Generator in Sentries on Duty was powered up, then the Towers would spawn in Sentries on Duty).
-You will find out that the Towers are firing on the Defense Targeting Augmentation hacked by you before (same bug as that one used in Standard Sleeper Cache).
+You will find out that the Towers are firing on the Defense Targeting Augmentation hacked by you before (same bug as that one used in Standard Sleeper Cache). <br>
 Putting three Intravenous Oscillation Fluids into the Cerebrum could activate it, but putting first three Self-regulating Machine Gears and three Nanoplastic Membrane Patches into it is suggested, which could reduce the possibility, that the Towers and empty Depots appear.
-Gears and Nano Patches are not always enough, you shall take them with you for the next time you explore in Superior Sleeper Cache.
+Gears and Nano Patches are not always enough, you shall take them with you for the next time you explore in Superior Sleeper Cache. <br>
 Before activating the Cerebrum, set the default distance by keeping range to 2200m and by orbiting to 1000m.
 Turn off the Auto-Repeat by the MWD.

 **After activating the Cerebrum:**